hmrc/sbt-play-cross-compilation/README.md

 This is a tiny sbt library to be used in projects requiring cross Play version compilation.
 The main goal is to use a single source code repository for different versions of Play.

+## Migration

+### Version 1.0.0
+`playDir` no longer reuses the `play-26` source folders for Play 27, every version of play expects it's own directory.
+You can override this for the older behaviour - see below for details.

+## Usage

 In order to add Play cross compilation capabilities to your project following steps needs to taken:
 * Add this library as an sbt plugin to your project's `plugins.sbt`:
 ```scala